kanishka-rani-2005/NETWORKSECURITY/README.md

 # 🛡️ Network Security Threat Detection API

 This project is an end-to-end Machine Learning pipeline for predicting and analyzing potential threats in network data.
-It uses **FastAPI** for deploying the model as a RESTful service.
+It uses **FastAPI** as a RESTful service.

 ---